-Sensory Trust has over twenty years' experience of reviewing sites, from underground tunnels to treetop canopies, heritage to contemporary and small to large scale.
-We can look at a specific issue like visitor information, or at all aspects of site accessibility.
-We also carry out reviews to support development and funding plans.
+Our reviews help ensure that public spaces are welcoming to people of all ages and disabilities.
+We have over twenty years' experience reviewing sites, from underground tunnels to treetop canopies, heritage to contemporary and small to large scale.
+We can look at a specific issue like visitor information, or all aspects of site accessibility.

-Our audit uses the Sensory Trust's Access Chain, a tool we developed to ensure that access plans address all part of the visitor experience, from a decision to visit, to arrival and parking, use of information and enjoyment of the place itself, and leaving for home.
+Our audits and reviews always consider accessibility together with equality of experience.
+We use the Sensory Trust's Access Chain, a tool we developed to ensure that access plans address all part of the visitor experience, from a decision to visit, to arrival and parking, use of information and enjoyment of the place itself, and leaving for home.

-An audit is an important first step for anyone planning a new venue or making improvements to an existing one.
+An audit or review is an important first step for anyone planning a new venue or making improvements to an existing one.
 It will help identify priorities for site improvement works, from easy low-cost fixes to more substantial changes.
-An audit can support funding bids and development plans and provide material for visitor information.
+A review can support funding bids and development plans and provide material for visitor information.

-- Show what you are already doing well so that staff and visitors are aware of your commitment and what it means in practice.
+- Highlight what you are already doing well so that staff and visitors are aware of your commitment and what it means in practice.